rdf-elixir/rdf-ex/README.md

 The development of this project was partly sponsored by [NetzeBW](https://www.netze-bw.de/) for [NETZlive](https://www.netze-bw.de/unsernetz/netzinnovationen/digitalisierung/netzlive).

-[JetBrains](https://www.jetbrains.com/?from=RDF.ex) sponsors the project with complimentary access to its development environments.
+[JetBrains](https://www.jetbrains.com/?from=RDF.ex) supports the project with complimentary access to its development environments.

 ## License and Copyright